Andrew1aptev/etchASketch/README.md

 # Etch a Sketch web

-This is the simple etch a sketch only for desktop
+This is the simple etch a sketch<br>
+only for desktop